Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Rehabilitation

-5. When standing, fully straighten your leg.
+5. When standing, straighten your leg completely

-HOW TO UP AND DOWN THE STAIRS
+HOW TO GO UP AND DOWN STAIRS

 Climbing stairs:

-1. Step up with your good leg.
+1. Step up with your healthy leg.

-Descending the stairs, everything is in reverse order:
+Descending the stairs, everything in reverse order:

-1. Place your crutch and / or cane on the step below.
+1. Place your crutch and/or cane on the step below.

-2. Step down with the operated leg.
+2. Take a step down with your operated leg.

-3. Finally, move your good leg down.
+3. Finally, move your healthy leg down.

 AFTER DISCHARGE